ArchiveBox/ArchiveBox/README.md

 ## Comparison to Other Projects

+▶ **Check out our [community page](https://github.com/pirate/ArchiveBox/wiki/Web-Archiving-Community) for an index of web archiving initiatives and projects.**

 <img src="https://i.imgur.com/4nkFjdv.png" width="10%" align="left"/> The aim of ArchiveBox is to go beyond what the Wayback Machine and other public archiving services can do, by adding a headless browser to replay sessions accurately, and by automatically extracting all the content in multiple redundant formats that will survive being passed down to historians and archivists through many generations.

 #### User Interface & Intended Purpose